FransBouma/ShaderToggler/README.md

 # ShaderToggler
-Reshade 5.1+ addin to toggle shaders on/off in groups based on a key press.
+Reshade 5.1+ addin to toggle game shaders on/off in groups based on a key press.
 It allows you to configure these groups from within the addin as well.
+This addon is meant to toggle a game's shaders on/off, not reshade effects.

 It's mainly for 64bit reshade.
 There's a 32bit version in the releases, but it's not actively maintained/tested.

 ## How to use
-Place the `ShaderToggler.addon` in the same folder as Reshade 5.1+.
+Place the `ShaderToggler.addon` in the same folder as the Reshade 5.1+ dll, which is usually the folder with the game exe.
 Be sure to use the Reshade version which supports Addons (so the unsigned version).
 When you start your game, the `Addons` tab in the Reshade gui should show the ShaderToggler information and controls.

 To create a toggle for a set of shaders, open the reshade gui and go to the addon's tab -> Shader Toggler area.
 Then click the `New` button to create a new *Toggle group*.
 By default the new toggle group has as name `Default` and as toggle key